 Note: 1.
-All banks, except BKB and RAKUB, prepare their balance sheet on calendar year basis, and are obliged to submit their audited balance sheet at the end of every calendar year.
-That is why banks' performance-related figures are stated in calendar year basis.
+All banks, except BKB and RAKUB, prepare their balance sheet on calendar year basis, and are obliged to submit their audited balance sheet at

-Figures reported by Department of Off-site Supervision and efferent from those of Statistics Department due to different data collecting methods.
+2. Figures reported by Department of Off-site Supervision and Banking Regulation and Policy Department due to different data collecting methods.
 Source: Department of Off-site Supervision and Banking Regulation and Policy Department, Bangladesh Bank.